Josh Kronfeld: Rugby career

 Kronfeld made his test debut for New Zealand in 1995, playing against Canada at Eden Park in Auckland.
-He played in the 1995 Rugby World Cup including the final in which the All Blacks lost a thrilling game to South Africa.
+He played in the 1995 Rugby World Cup including the final in which the All Blacks lost to South Africa.

 After the inception of the Super 12 competition in 1996, Kronfeld also played for the Highlanders Super 12 franchise.
 In total, Kronfeld made 42 appearances for the Highlanders.

-He made five appearances in the All Blacks’ 1999 World Cup campaign, which included the game against England and the amazing semi-final with France that took place at Twickenham.
+He made five appearances in the All Blacks’ 1999 World Cup campaign, which included the game against England and a semi-final with France that took place at Twickenham.

 Kronfeld remained a first choice player for Otago, the Highlanders and the All Blacks until 2000.
 At the end of the 2000 season, after 69 matches for Otago, 42 for the Highlanders in the Super 12 and 56 All Black matches including 54 tests, Kronfeld left New Zealand rugby to take up a lucrative contract with the English club, Leicester.
 In May 2001 he officially signed with English club Leicester Tigers.

 After an injury-hit start to the 2001-02 season Kronfeld recovered well, establishing himself as a regular first-team player.
 He was an unused replacement as Leicester won the 2002 Heineken Cup Final.
 He was twice voted by fans Player of the Month, once Zurich Premiership Player of the Month and then named by his Tigers colleagues as their Players' Player of the Season 2002-03.

 In 2003, Kronfeld returned to New Zealand, and subsequently retired from first-class rugby.

 Life after rugby

-Kronfeld has made numerous media appearances, e.g. Celebrity Treasure Island.
-He has also returned to the University of Otago to study physiotherapy.
+Kronfeld has returned to the University of Otago to study physiotherapy.

+He has made numerous media appearances, including on Celebrity Treasure Island.

-In 2009 Kronfeld participated in the fifth season of TVNZ's entertainment series Dancing with the Stars.
+In 2009, he participated in the fifth season of TVNZ's entertainment series Dancing with the Stars.

-From September to December 2012 Josh Kronfeld hosted the ChoiceTV show Brunch (New Zealand) for Season One with April Ieremia.
+From September to December 2012, Kronfeld hosted Season One of the ChoiceTV show Brunch with April Ieremia.